jup-ag/rfq-webhook-toolkit/README.md

 - `401 Unauthorized`:  Authorization failed.
 For example the `X-API-KEY` is missing or incorrect
 - `50x Server Errors`: The webhook is offline or unable to respond.
 If the status persist, the webhook will be temporarily suspended and will not receive requests.

+#### Timeouts
+A webhook must respond within 250 ms of receiving a quote request.
+If it fails to do so, the RFQ system will proceed with the quotes available at that time.

+When sending the quote request, the RFQ system includes the following headers:

+* `x-request-start`: The millisecond timestamp indicating when the request was sent.
+* `x-request-timeout`: The millisecond timeout for the request (currently set to 250 ms).

 ## Expiry information

 We enforce a fixed expiry timing flow for all quotes and transactions: